 Vitamin C is essential for collagen synthesis.
 Collagen is an essential connective tissue found all throughout the body, including, in the connections involving bones.
 Hence, it can be considered a focal nutrient for bone health.

 Vitamin C deficiency presents as scurvy where weak collagen makes for poor wound healing, unhealthy gums and no surprise, weak bones.
-In order to prevent scurvy and any lesser deficiencies that make impeded on bone health, consume a variety of fruits and vegetables every day.
+In order to prevent scurvy and any lesser deficiencies that impede bone health, consume a variety of fruits and vegetables every day.

 This is a simple one though.
 Having a tonne of vitamin C does not seem to really help much beyond just having a more normal amount.
 It is important to avoid having an insufficient amount in your diet though.